deploymenttheory/terraform-provider-jamfpro/docs/resources/user_initiated_enrollment_settings.md

 Optional:

 - `managed_local_administrator_account` (Block Set, Max: 1) Configuration for the managed local administrator account (see [below for nested schema](#nestedblock--user_initiated_enrollment_for_computers--managed_local_administrator_account))
-- `quickadd_package` (Block Set, Max: 1) Third-party signing certificate configuration to ensure that the certificate signs configuration profiles sent to computers and mobile devices, and appears as verified to users during user-initiated enrollment.Maps to 'developerCertificateIdentity'. (see [below for nested schema](#nestedblock--user_initiated_enrollment_for_computers--quickadd_package))
+- `quickadd_package` (Block List, Max: 1) Third-party signing certificate configuration to ensure that the certificate signs configuration profiles sent to computers and mobile devices, and appears as verified to users during user-initiated enrollment.Maps to 'developerCertificateIdentity'. (see [below for nested schema](#nestedblock--user_initiated_enrollment_for_computers--quickadd_package))

 <a id="nestedblock--user_initiated_enrollment_for_computers--managed_local_administrator_account"></a>
 ### Nested Schema for `user_initiated_enrollment_for_computers.managed_local_administrator_account`